Takeda Shingen: Suruga campaign

+Predicament

+The Suruga invasion angered Hojo Ujiyasu.
+After confirming that, the Takeda and Hojo alliance had collapsed, Tokugawa Ieyasu gave up on Takeda, and approached Uesugi and Hojo.
+As a consequence, Shingen was in a difficult situation with enemies on three sides.
+In such a predicament, Shingen asked his ally Oda Nobunaga for help.
+Nobunaga soothed Ieyasu and mediated reconciliation between Takeda and Uesugi.
+Thanks to Nobunaga's efforts, Shingen was able to escape from the predicament.

 Conflict with Hojo

 In 1568, as a response to Hōjō clan intervention in his invasion of Suruga Province, Shingen broke the alliance with the Hōjō, and came into Musashi Province from his home province of Kai, attacking Takiyama Castle.
 He then moved against the Hojo by attacking Hachigata Castle, then engaged in the Siege of Odawara (1569).
-He burned Odawara Castle, then successfully withdrew after Hōjō Ujiteru and Hōjō Ujikuni failed to stop him in the Battle of Mimasetoge.
+He burned Odawara Castle town, then successfully withdrew after Hōjō Ujiteru and Hōjō Ujikuni failed to stop him in the Battle of Mimasetoge.

 After defeating the intervention forces commanded by Hōjō Ujimasa of Sagami Province, Shingen finally secured the Suruga Province, formerly base of the prestigious Imagawa clan, as a Takeda asset in 1569.

 At this point, Shingen now had Kai Province, Shinano Province, the western part of Kōzuke Province, Musashi Province and Suruga Province.

 Conflict with Oda–Tokugawa alliance

 By the time Takeda Shingen was 49 years old, he was the only daimyō with the necessary power and tactical skill to stop Oda Nobunaga's rush to rule Japan.

+Shingen believed that "The Nobunaga Encirclement Plan" was functioning to some extent, and he judged that if he joined, he could drive the Oda clan to ruin.
+Upon learning that the Takeda had joined "The Nobunaga Encirclement Plan," Uesugi Kenshin sent a letter to his retainers stating, "Shingen has poked his hand into a hornet's nest.
+He is finished.
+This is fortunate for our Uesugi clan."

-In 1572, upon securing Takeda control over Suruga, northern Shinano, and western Kōzuke, Shingen took Iwamura Castle, which caused the Takeda–Oda relationship to decline.
-Shingen engaged Tokugawa Ieyasu's forces in 1572 and captured Futamata.
+In 1572, upon securing Takeda control over Suruga, northern Shinano, and western Kōzuke, Shingen advanced to Totomi Province, and took Oda's Iwamura Castle, which caused the Takeda–Oda relationship to decline.
+Later, Shingen engaged Tokugawa Ieyasu's forces and captured Tokugawa's Futamata Castle.

 In early 1573, Shingen decided to make a drive for Kyoto at the urgings of the shōgun Ashikaga Yoshiaki.
 While seeking a route from Kōfu to Kyoto, Shingen moved to challenge the Oda–Tokugawa alliance in the Battle of Mikatagahara, one of the most famous battles of Takeda Shingen's campaigns, and one of the best demonstrations of his cavalry-based tactics.
 It was also one of Tokugawa Ieyasu's worst defeats, and complete disaster was only narrowly averted.
 Shingen stopped his advance temporarily due to outside influences, which allowed the Tokugawa clan to prepare for battle again.
 In mid 1573, he led a formidable force of over 30,000 into Tokugawa territories in Tōtōmi, Mikawa, and Mino provinces.